 Johann Schwemmler, a farmer, and his daughter Johanna Elisabeth (age 12) are recorded on the 1767 census of Laub in Household No. 64 along with a note that his wife had died back in Holstein [Germany] and that he relocated to the colony of Dinkel in 1768.

-Johann Schwemmler and his family are recorded on the 1798 census of Dinkel in Household No. Dn09.
+The widow and son (Johann Ludwig) of Johann Schwemmler are recorded on the 1798 census of Dinkel in Household No. Dn09.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Dn09.